Software apps and online services

 3-The PL102BA-S V2 module can be purchased in Aliexpress.

 4-The Si4730-D60, Si4735-D60, Si4734-D60 (SSOP24 package) and Si4732-A10 (SOP16) ICs also work with this project, but it will require a breakout board and 32.768kHz cristal oscillator and some ceramic capacitors.
 In case you want to assemble your own Si4730 (SSOP24) breakout at home (DIY) here is the project of what I did, using the thermal (laser print / iron for clothes) technique.
 See the pictures below and the schematic and layout of the printed circuit board on the Schematics section.
+It is not necessary to resize the PCB designs, they are already in the 1: 1 scale and you do not need to mirror them.

 The audio amplifier with LM386 DIY project that I assembled at home, see pectures below and the Schematics and PCB layout: